forwardemail/forwardemail.net/app/views/faq/index.md

 ### Do you offer a webmail client

 Yes.
-Our official, open-source webmail client is available at <a href="https://mail.forwardemail.net" target="_blank" rel="noopener noreferrer">mail.forwardemail.net</a> &mdash; no installation required, just log in from any browser using an alias address and its generated password (the same credentials used for IMAP, SMTP, and POP3).
+Our official, open-source webmail client is available at <a href="https://mail.forwardemail.net" target="_blank" rel="noopener noreferrer">mail.forwardemail.net</a> — no installation required, just log in from any browser using an alias address and its generated password (the same credentials used for IMAP, SMTP, and POP3).

 It launched in February 2026 and also supports [CalDAV Scheduling Extensions (RFC 6638)](https://www.rfc-editor.org/rfc/rfc6638.html), [DANE/TLSA (RFC 6698)](https://en.wikipedia.org/wiki/DNS-based_Authentication_of_Named_Entities), and [Domain Connect](https://domainconnect.org) for 1-click DNS setup, with real-time push notifications for IMAP, CalDAV, and CardDAV delivered over WebSockets.